Join Date: Dec 2011

 I've been doing @fit for about 3 months now and am starting to feel pretty good.
 I'm back up above 10 pull ups and even managed to pull 305 a few weeks ago, which was a huge moment for me.
 My lower back feels strong and the "shocks" down my leg are pretty much gone.
 Left shoulder has its moments, but seems fine with strict pull ups and everything else.

-I am obviously sensitive to injury, and have been approaching it the following way.
-I go 2 on/1 off during the week and both weekend days off.
+I researched @fit a bit before starting and am aware of the injury risks, so I have been approaching it the following way.
+I go 2 on/ 1 off during the week and both weekend days off.
 I roll out for at least 10 minutes before every workout and spend about 15 minutes stretching afterward.
 Days off include stretching/mobility work.
-I do not suffer from the same hubris that so many others in the @fit community seem to suffer from, so am not afraid to scale the crap out of the workouts.
+I do not suffer from the same hubris that so many others in the community seem to suffer from, so am not afraid to scale the crap out of the workouts.
 I try to scale reps and time more than weight, as I am really trying to get stronger (and am limited to the 4 @fit workouts I do a week, with maybe an occasional lifting day on Saturday).
 I refuse to compromise form, and will make whatever sacrifices necessary to maintain proper form on every exercise.
 I am at about 175lbs. on front squats, 95lbs on snatch, 145lbs shoulder press and as I mentioned 305lbs on deadlift.
 Not sure about the others.

 I find that I am having to mostly police myself during workouts because it is difficult for the coaches to keep up with a class of 15 people, at least 13-14 of which have very poor form.
 The coaches are very good people who seem genuinely interested in becoming better trainers and helping people.
 The problem during crowded workouts is there are so many people with horrendous form that I worry about being overlooked, especially when fatigue sets in and maintaining form becomes difficult.
 That is one of the many ďbusinessĒ issues I am starting to have with @fit, but I wonít get into that discussion here.